nicc777/kubernetes-recipes/autoscaling/horizontal_pod_autoscaling/README.md

 xdg-open http://127.0.0.1:8089
 ```

-In many cases using just 1 user should be enough to force a failure.
+In some cases using just 1 user should be enough to force a failure, depending on what your host system capabilities are.
 You can increase the user count if this does not happen.
+To "shock" the system, start immediately with 8 users.

 How will you know there are failures: